myroshnykov/challenge2/README.md

 # training1

-A new Flutter project for compliting task 2 of Assigment 2
+A new Flutter project for completing task 2 of Assignment 2